 Q: I have underground wires to my house.
 Why did my power go off?

-A: Walton EMC can't guarantee your electric service.
-Things beyond our control, like ice storms and car-power pole accidents, will always tear down power lines and disrupt the flow of electricity.
+A: As much as we’d like to, Walton EMC can’t guarantee your electric service.
+Incidents beyond our control, like ice storms and car-power pole accidents, will always tear down power lines and disrupt the flow of electricity.

-That's why members who depend on electrical equipment for a medical necessity should always have alternate plans in place in case the power goes out for an extended amount of time.
-This may include a backup power source, extra medical supplies or an alternate location until the outage is over.
-Make sure supplies of prescription drugs are adequate and have a first-aid kit on-hand.
+That’s why people who depend on electrical equipment must have a contingency plan in case the power goes out for an extended time.
+This may include extra medical supplies, a backup power source or relocation until the outage is over.

-And even though we give these accounts priority, we must still repair the damage to the backbone of our electric system before we can turn attention to individual priority accounts.
+Even though we give these accounts priority, we must still get the backbone of our electric system functioning before we turn our attention to individual priority repairs.

 Q: What is the fastest way to report my outage?